 To overcome the above issue, you can use a proxy server as it masks your IP address.

-Social Media sign-in – Some websites require you to sign with your Facebook account, for example.
-However, they are not popular as most administrators know that people would be reluctant to sign them with their social media account.
+Social Media sign-in – Some websites require you to sign in with your Facebook account, for example.
+However, they are not popular as most administrators know that people would be reluctant to sign them with their social media accounts.

 When you rotate the proxies, it would be difficult for the target website to determine your IP footprint.
 This is because, for each request, the proxies’ IP address would appear rather than your own.

 Merely changing the user agent will not be sufficient as you will need to have a list of user-agent strings and then rotate them.
-This rotation will result in the target website seeing you as different devices when in reality, one device is sending all the requests.
+This rotation will result in the target website seeing you as a different device when in reality, one device is sending all the requests.

 As a best practice for this step, it would be great to keep a database of real user agents.
 Also, delete the cookies when you no longer need them.

-When you let your scraper directly access a URL every split of a second, then the receiving website would be suspicious.
-As a result, the target website would trigger a captcha.
+When you let your scraper directly access a URL every split second, then the receiving website would be suspicious.
+As a result, the target website would trigger a CAPTCHA.

 To avoid such a scenario, you could set the referer header to make it appear to be referred from another page.
 It would reduce the likelihood of getting detected as a bot.
 Alternatively, you could make the bot visit other pages before visiting the desired link.

-Now we hope that you have a comprehensive idea of how to avoid captchas while scraping the web.
-Avoiding captcha can be a complicated process.
-However, with the use of specific techniques discussed in this article, you can develop the bot in such a way as to avoid captchas.
+This article would have given you have a comprehensive idea of how to avoid CAPTCHAs while scraping the web.
+Avoiding a CAPTCHA can be a complicated process.
+However, with the use of specific techniques discussed in this article, you can develop the bot in such a way as to avoid CAPTCHAs.

 We hope you “ll make use of all the techniques discussed in this article.